 What is Biological Classification

-Biological classification is the scientific procedure of arranging the organisms in a hierarchical series of groups and sub-groups on the basis of their similarities and dissimilarities.
+Biological classification is the scientific procedure of arranging organisms into a hierarchical series of groups and sub-groups on the basis of their similarities and dissimilarities.
 Many biologists have contributed to this method of classification, which took years for researchers to decide the most fundamental characteristics for the classification.

 Basis of Classification

-The history of biological classification began with Aristotle, the Greek philosopher, who is often called the father of biological classification.
+The history of biological classification began with Aristotle, the Greek philosopher, who is often called the father of biology.
 He described animal classification based on their habitat, i.e., air, water and land.
 He was the first person to recognize the need for groups and group names in the study of the animal kingdom.

 For example, a dog has limbs, but a snake doesn’t.
 A dog and a snake can move, but plants cannot.
 These are the characteristics of different organisms.
 These behaviours classify them into different groups.
 But which character should be the fundamental form or function?
 As per the above example, how should a dog be classified- whether on the basis of body design or its locomotion?
 Therefore, this was not successful

 In the mid-1700s, Carolus Linnaeus, a Swedish physician and botanist, published several books on different species of plants and animals.
 According to his system of classification, he grouped organisms according to common physical traits and developed the two-part binomial taxonomy system of categorizing organisms according to genus and species.
 This type of classification was effective.
 Later, his work was combined with the work of Charles Darwin, forming the foundation of modern taxonomy.

 Today, some of the characteristics which are used today to classify organisms are as follows: